 In the fall of each year, the oversight committee selects 2 external reviewers for each Pilot and Feasibility submission and then subsequently meets to discuss the merits of each pilot project taking into account the critiques provided by the two external ad hoc reviewers and the recommendation of the assigned committee member to determine a priority score (in accordance with the NIH system) and to determine the level of funding for each proposal.
 Once a priority score and budget has been determined for all of the applications under review, the Executive Committee gives final approval of the level of funding for the program in the subsequent year.
 The Oversight Committee, chaired by Dr. Kevan Herold, also reviews the progress reports submitted if a second year of funding is requested and makes recommendations to the Director.

-Applications must be received by Kathleen Catalano by November 18, 2013.
-These applications will then be sent to external reviewers and we will announce the results by late January 2014.
+Applications must be received by Kathleen Marcucio by November 16, 2016.
+These applications will then be sent to external reviewers and we will announce the results by late January 2017.